BoxRec: Plaudits from boxing personalities

 I'd love to get revenge over Carl Thompson, I know I have improved and made the adjustments required, but still, I take a look at my record at BoxRec and I see this red blob there, that one loss there really does stick out at me.

 WBA

 Boxrec announced that, as of August, 2024, the webpage no longer recognizes World Boxing Association world championship fights as being for world titles and WBA world champions as having been world champions, at least as far as their WBA championships are concerned.

+BBBofC/EBU Title Bout Icon Removed

+In 2024, Sheppard decided to remove the title bout icon for the 1950 BBBofC/EBU World Heavyweight Championship between Bruce Woodcock and Lee Savold.